AUTISTIC INTELLIGENCE

 , the Human Camera.
 As a young child, Stephen Wiltshire was mute – he was diagnosed as autistic and was sent to a school for special needs children.
 There, he discovered a passion for drawing – first of animals, then London buses, then buildings, and the city’s landmarks.
 Throughout his childhood, Stephen communicated through his drawings.
 Slowly, aided by his teachers, he learned to speak by the age of nine (his first word was “paper.”)

-Stephen has a particularly striking talent: he can draw an accurate and detailed landscape of a city after seeing it just once!
-He drew a 10-meter (~33 ft) long panorama of Tokyo following a short helicopter ride.
+Stephen has a particularly striking talent: he can draw an accurate and detailed city landscape after seeing it just once!
+Following a short helicopter ride, he was treated to a 10-meter (~33 ft) long panorama of Tokyo.

 Ellen has two other unusual savant skills.
-First, despite her blindness, she is able to walk around without ever running into things.
+First, despite her blindness, she can walk around without ever running into things.
 As she walks, Ellen makes little chirping sounds that seem to act like a human sonar.

-Second, Ellen has an extremely precise digital clock ticking in her mind.
-To help overcome her fear of the telephone, Ellen’s mom coaxed her to listen to the automatic time recording (the “time lady”) when she was 8.
-From then on, Ellen knows the exact hour and minute, any time of the day without ever having seen a clock nor have the concept of the passing of time explained to her.
+Second, Ellen has an exact digital clock ticking in her mind.
+When she was 8, Ellen’s mom coaxed her to listen to the automatic time recording (the “time lady”) to help her overcome her fear of the telephone.
+From then on, Ellen knows the exact hour and minute at any time of the day without ever having seen a clock or having the concept of the passing of time explained to her.

 ♦ Daniel Tammet:

 Brainman.
-At first glance, you won’t be able to tell that Daniel Tammet is anything but normal.
+At first glance, you won’t be able to tell that Daniel Tammet is anything but typical.
 Daniel, 29, is a highly functioning autistic savant with exceptional mathematical and language abilities.

-Daniel first became famous when he recited from memory Pi to 22,514 decimal places (on 3/14, the International Pi Day, of course) to raise funds for the National Society for Epilepsy.
+Daniel first became famous when he recited from memory Pi to 22,514 decimal places (on 3/14, the International Pi Day) to raise funds for the National Society for Epilepsy.

 Numbers, according to Daniel, are special to him.
-He has a rare form of synesthesia and sees each integer up to 10,000 as having its own unique shapes, colour, texture, and feel.
-He can “see” the result of a math calculation, and he can “sense” whether a number is prime.
-Daniel has since drawn what pi looks like a rolling landscape full of different shapes and colours.
+He has a rare form of synesthesia and sees each integer up to 10,000 as having unique shapes, colours, textures, and smells.
+He can “see” the result of a math calculation and “sense” whether a number is prime.
+Daniel has since drawn what pi looks like, a rolling landscape full of different shapes and colours.

 Daniel speaks 11 languages, one of which is Icelandic.
 In 2007, a Channel Five documentary challenged him to learn the language in a week.
 Seven days later, Daniel was successfully interviewed on Icelandic television (in Icelandic, of course!).

 When he was four years old, Daniel had bouts of epilepsy that, along with his autism, seemed to have brought about his savant abilities.
-Though he appears normal, Daniel contends that he actually had to will himself to learn how to talk to and behave around people: As he describes in his newly published memoir, “Born on a Blue Day: Inside the Extraordinary Mind of an Autistic Savant” (Free Press), he has willed himself to learn what to do: offer a visitor a drink, look her in the eye; don’t stand in someone else’s space.
+Though he appears normal, Daniel contends that he had to will himself to learn how to talk to and behave around people: As he describes in his newly published memoir, “Born on a Blue Day: Inside the Extraordinary Mind of an Autistic Savant” (Free Press), he has willed himself to learn what to do: offer a visitor a drink, look her in the eye; don’t stand in someone else’s space.
 These are all conscious decisions.
-Recently, some friends warned him that in his eagerness to make eye contact, he tended to stare too intently.
+Recently, some friends warned him that he tended to stare too intently in his eagerness to make eye contact.
 “It’s like being on a tightrope,” he said.
 “If you try too hard, you’ll come off.
 But you have to try.”

-There is a big difference between Daniel Tammet and all the other prodigious savants in the world: Daniel can tell you how he does it and that makes him invaluable to scientists trying to understand the savant syndrome:
+There is a big difference between Daniel Tammet and all the other prodigious savants in the world: Daniel can tell you how he does it, which makes him invaluable to scientists trying to understand the savant syndrome.

 About admin